How to apply to the Master of Social Work program

 Thank you for your interest in the University of Minnesota MSW program!
-We invite you to apply for admission to our program in fall semester 2021.
-The deadline for applying is Monday, January 4, 2021, 5 p.m., CST, unless you are a transfer applicant.
-The deadline for transfer applications is April 1, 2021.
-The online application is now available at the "Apply Now" link below.
+We invite you to apply for admission to our program in fall semester 2022.
+The deadline for applying is Friday, January 7, 2022, 5 p.m., CST, unless you are a transfer applicant.
+The deadline for transfer applications is April 1, 2022.

 Attend an information session